Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 | $LogPath | xxx | The local path for the logging functionality of the script. **The value *xxx* has to be changed before running the script.** |

 ### main-function
+> [!IMPORTANT]
+> If you can't run every function for example *disableimappop* on a customer tenant, then you have to comment the function reference in the main function before running the script.

 | Commandlet | Value | Description |
 | ------------- | ------------- | ------------- |